 Caffeine Withdrawal Headaches

 Caffeine withdrawal occurs when you have developed a caffeine addiction and then you suddenly reduce or eliminate your caffeine consumption.
 Caffeine addiction is not necessarily the result of long-term or high-level caffeine consumption.
 It can develop in as little as a few days of drinking lattes or other drinks with caffeine.
-However, most caffeine withdrawal headaches are a result of consuming 500 milligrams of caffeine or more per day for two weeks or longer before reducing or eliminating caffeine in the diet.
+However, most caffeine withdrawal headaches are a result of consuming more than 200 milligrams of caffeine or more per day for two weeks or longer before reducing or eliminating caffeine in the diet.